input-output-hk/cardano-sl/docs/tx/processing.md

 ## Local transaction processing

 Local transaction processing is needed for transaction relay.
-Node can receive a standalone transaction from the network and then it needs to verify it against its current state (global + mempool) and:
+Nodes can receive a standalone transaction from the network and then it needs to verify it against its current state (global + mempool) and:

 * Apply and relay further (to neighbors)
 * Reject

-There are few differences between local txp and global txp:
+There are a few differences between local txp and global txp:

 * In local txp we consider not only GState, but also mempool.
 We behave as if transactions in mempool were applied as part of another block on top of GState `S`.
-   We never modify GState, only mempool is modified.
+   We never modify GState, only the mempool is modified.
 * We impose a limit on mempool size, specified in a number of transactions.
-If mempool is overwhelmed, we won't accept new transactions until we free some space up.
+If the mempool is overwhelmed, we will not accept new transactions until space is freed up.
-* Transaction verification depends on current epoch (to determine whether to apply bootstrap era checks).
+* Transaction verification depends on the current epoch (to determine whether to apply bootstrap era checks).
-   In global txp we know epoch from block header.
+   In global txp we know the epoch from the block header.

    In local txp we use current epoch.
-If it's unknown (which means that our local chain is quite outdated), we reject incoming transactions.
+If it is unknown (which means that our local chain is quite outdated), we reject any incoming transactions.

 * `verifyAllIsKnown` is always set to `True` in local txp (in all related checks).

-Note that local transaction processing is basically an implementation detail and other nodes can do it differently.
+Note: Local transaction processing is basically an implementation detail and other nodes can do it differently.
 For example, a node can always reject all transactions and never relay them.